php-etl/documentation/content/connectivity/fast-map/_index.en.md

 If you need to config your mappers, we advise you to use the yml config which will generate a php code usable by the fast-map-config.
 This code will then be converted into a machine code that can be used by the fast map package.

-## What is a Mapping ?

-A mapping is an operation that associates each element of a source of data into a new format of the same data.
-By this operation, it is possible to transform the way the data is represented.

 ## Installation